-Our coaches work for one of the organisations in the partnership: Axiom Housing Association, Broadland Housing, CHS Group, Centre 33, Citizens Advice Rural Cambridgeshire, Cross Keys Homes, Norfolk Citizens Advice Bureau and Papworth Trust
+Our coaches work for one of the organisations in the partnership: Longhurst Group, CHS Group, Centre 33, Cross Keys Homes and Voluntary Norfolk

 Who is the project for?

 We work out of Kings Lynn, Wisbech, Cambridge and Peterborough as well as the surrounding rural areas.
 We try to offer home visits where needed, but this isn’t always possible.
 If we can’t visit you in your home, we can pay for your travel expenses to your sessions with us.

 To be able to be enrolled on the project, you must have the right to live and work in the UK, and not be currently working.
-‘Working’ includes include permitted work, maternity, paternity and sick leave and occasional hours with a zero hour contracts.
+‘Working’ includes permitted work, maternity, paternity, sick leave and occasional hours with a zero hour contracts.

 The project is for people who are furthest from the labour market and are at most risk of social exclusion.
 We might be able to help if you: